ye-kyaw-thu/MyanmarSignWriting-Fingerspelling-Keyboards/README.md

 ![choose-an-kkg-input-Source](https://github.com/ye-kyaw-thu/MyanmarSignWriting-Fingerspelling-Keyboards/blob/master/image4readme/ChooseAnInputSource-msw-fs-pho.png)

-7. To test "MSW Fingerspelling (Phonetic)" keyboard layout is working or not, look at the keyboard layout icon, in the upper-right corner of your screen, and then switch your current keyboard layout to "kKg (Myanmar)" (see following figure).
+7. To test "MSW Fingerspelling (Phonetic)" keyboard layout is working or not, look at the keyboard layout icon, in the upper-right corner of your screen, and then switch your current keyboard layout to "MSW Fingerspelling (Phonetic)" (see following figure).

 ![selecting-kkg-eg](https://github.com/ye-kyaw-thu/MyanmarSignWriting-Fingerspelling-Keyboards/blob/master/image4readme/select-msw-fs-pho-kb.jpeg)